smart-on-fhir/health-cards/docs/index.md

 * **Connect** the Health Wallet to an account with the Issuer (optional step)
 * **Save** a Health Card from the Issuer into the Health Wallet
 * **Present** a Health Card to a Verifier
-    * Presentation incluldes explicit user opt-in and approval
+    * Presentation includes explicit user opt-in and approval
     * Presentation workflow depends on context (e.g., on-device presentation to a verifier's mobile app, or in-person presentation)

 ## Demo